jakowenko/double-take/README.md

 **Note:** If using one of the [Home Assistant Add-ons](https://github.com/jakowenko/double-take-hassio-addons) then the default Home Assistant `/config/secrets.yaml` file is used.

-Create a `secrets.yml` file in the `/config` directory to store private information outside of `config.yml`.
-Use `!secret` and an identifier.

 ```yaml
 mqtt:
   host: localhost